Applies to all audio interfaces on Windows.

 What is DPC latency?

-Deferred Procedure Calls (DPCs) are how Windows prioritises processes that run simultaneously.
+Deferred procedure calls (DPCs) are how Windows prioritises important processes that may be running simultaneously.
 If non-audio processes demand too much processing time, this disrupts the timing of audio driver data, leading to glitchy audio, or even device disconnections.

 A common cause of DPC latency is out-of-date device drivers and poorly optimised processes.
 Streaming audio involves many processes and drivers, while many others can interrupt this audio stream.